 Takayama is best explored as part of a trip through the Japanese Alps.

-Following my Japanese Alps itinerary, travel from Kanazawa to Takayama via bus.
+If you’re following my 4 weeks in Japan itinerary and exploring the Japanese Alps, I travelled from Kanazawa to Takayama via bus.
 However, Takayama is also easy to get to from major cities like Tokyo and Kyoto by catching the train via Nagoya.

 From Kanazawa